AnggaR96s/Reforestation/README.md

-## Two peanuts were walking down the street.
-One was a salted.
+## Why was the broom late for the meeting?
+He overswept.